linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 **Note**: Flux will only make the _cluster_ look like the _repo_.
 There's no provision to go the other direction, because it would be a terrible idea!
-The whole point of GitOps is that the git repo holds the truth of what state you want, so allowing the repo to modify it would not be a good thing.
+The whole point of GitOps is that the git repo holds the truth of what state you want, so allowing the repo to modify it would not be an antipattern.

 Flux is fairly simple: it can read Git repos from GitHub or GitLab, and you point it to a directory in the repo that contains YAML files defining Flux